-The aggregate demand in Visayas Grid has posted an AACGR of 5.64% for the period 2006-2020.
-Decreased demand of 1.03% or 23 MW was recorded in 2020 in line with the COVID-19 onset of the pandemic.
-Load centers Cebu.
-Iloilo, and Bacolod City were under longer placed ECQ compared to other areas in the Visayas-the effect of which was evident in the recorded decreased demand of large distribution utilities serving these areas and nearby provinces from April to

-December in 2020 compared with the level recorded during the same period in 2019.
+aggregate demand in The Visayas Grid has posted an AACGR of 5.64% for the period 2006-2020.
+Decreased demand of 1.03% or 23 MW was recorded in 2020 in line with the of the COVID-19 pandemic.
+Load centers Cebu, Iloilo, and Bacolod City were placed under longer compared to other areas in the Visayas-the effect of which was evident in the recorded decreased demand of large distribution utilities serving these areas and nearby provinces from April to December in 2020 compared with the level recorded during the same period in 2019.